As an Amazon Associate, I earn from qualifying purchases.

 • Sub in almond flour for the panko and coconut aminos for the soy sauce to make these gluten-free.

-• If spicy food is not your jam, leave out the jalapenos.
+• If spicy food is not your jam, leave out the jalapeño.

 • To create uniform-sized meatballs, use a cookie scoop or an ice cream scoop.

-A meatball on a toothpick being dipped into a small bowl of chili sauce
+a meatball on a toothpick over a small bowl of red sauce.

 5 from 2 ratings